+Wondering what kind of paint will stick to a plastic playhouse?
 After doing a lot of research, I used Rustoleum’s 2X line.
 Whatever spray paint you choose for your plastic playhouse makeover, be sure it’s made for PLASTIC.

 Spray Primer x 1 can (Note: you only really need to prime the doors.
 If you want to prime the entire house, I recommend more cans)

 Plastic Friendly Spray Paint: body = 3 cans, roof = 2 cans, door = 1 can, shutters = 1 can

 Spray Paint Colors I Used to Upcycle and Paint the Plastic Playhouse